antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ### Find different expression profiles between normal and adenoma tissue

 As you have seen above, R2 provides access to thousands of datasets.
 All these datasets can be readily analyzed with a comprehensive range of bioinformatics tools without coding.
 One of these tools is the "Find differential expression between groups".
-The differential expression analysis aims to identify genes which are significantly different between two groups of a dataset.
+The differential expression analysis aims to identify genes that are significantly different between two groups of a dataset.

 * Click on **Main** in the upper left corner.
 * Check if you have selected the **Marra** dataset with 64 samples in box 2 and in box 3 *select type of analysis*, **Differential expression between two groups**.
-CLick **Next**.
+Click **Next**.
 * R2 offers a couple of statistical *Test* options, in this case we use the **T-test** which is selected by default.
 * Now we have to select which grouping variable to use.
 Select *Group by* **Tissue (2cat)** to use the previously seen tissue annotation.
 And click **Submit**.